usaketh/CipherGuard/README.md

 # CipherGuard
-Shows the strength of password based on various advanced parameters.
+Dynamically calculates the strength of password by performing Password Entropy Analysis.